 Conflict of interest around attorneys giving money to their clients

-Virtually every attorney knows better than to give their client money or a loan directly or indirectly related to a case that’s is still in court.
+Virtually every attorney knows better than to give their client money or a loan directly or indirectly related to a case that is still active.

-Unless a lawyer is looking to face severe punishment for giving a client money, get disbarred, or suspended from practicing law, your attorney will turn the other way whenever talks of giving money to a client come up.
+Unless a lawyer is looking to face severe punishment for giving a client money, getting disbarred, or being suspended from practicing law, your attorney will turn the other way whenever talks of giving money to a client come up.

 It is important to note that law firms must be extremely cautious not to give money to victims they represent.